 This health plan covers durable medical equipment that you buy or rent from a covered provider that is an appliance company or from another provider who is designated by Blue Cross and Blue Shield to furnish the specific covered appliance.
-This health plan provides coverage only until you reach your benefit limit.
-The Schedule of Benefits for your plan option describes the benefit limit that applies for these covered services.
-(Also refer to riders-if there are any-that apply to your coverage in this health plan.)
-Once you reach the benefit limit, no more benefits will be provided for these services.
-(A benefit limit does not apply when durable medical equipment is furnished as part of covered home dialysis, home health care, or hospice services.)
 This coverage is provided for equipment that: can stand repeated use; serves a medical purpose; is medically necessary for you; is not useful if you are not ill or injured; and can be used in the home.
+(A benefit limit may apply to your coverage for these services.
+To see if a benefit limit applies to your coverage, refer to your Schedule of Benefits and riders-if there are any-that apply to your coverage in this health plan.
+If a benefit limit applies, once you reach the benefit limit, no more benefits will be provided to you for these services.
+Any benefit limit for durable medical equipment does not apply when durable medical equipment is furnished as part of covered home dialysis, home health care, or hospice services.)

 Some examples of covered durable medical equipment include (but are not limited to):